jart/scriptus/docs/userguide.md

 All of the options in the configuration file can be edited via this interface except for the `disableOpenID` property described in the previous section.

-The two major configurations for Scriptus are choosing where to store your data, and how to interact with people (the 'interaction medium').
+The two major configurations for Scriptus are choosing where to store your data, and how to interact with people (the 'transport').

 ##Choosing a datastore